 A chronicle of our adventures

-My interests in spinning, weaving, family history, and whatever else crosses my mind.
+My interests in spinning, weaving, sheep, history and family history, the farm, and whatever else crosses my mind.

 Creating Rainbows One Thread at At A Time

 Traveling Stuff | Products for people on the move

 Exploring the possibilities of fabric and fibre

 connecting threads on the loom of life